 The last step in the intake process blends into the first steps of your recovery treatment.
 What the beginning of your recovery program looks like will depend on your specific needs, such as whether you will need to begin with detox, if you will be living at the treatment center or commuting to and from the facility as part of an outpatient program.

-In most any case, however, you will work with your counselor or therapist to take the information that has been gathered over the course of your evaluations to help create a customized treatment plan of different therapies and modalities.
+In almost any case, however, you will work with your counselor or therapist to take the information that has been gathered over the course of your evaluations to help create a customized treatment plan of different therapies and modalities.
 The idea is to collaborate on a plan for what will best help you begin to better understand your addiction and the underlying issues behind it and work toward isolating these negative behaviors and replacing them with positive and effective coping skills to maintain long-term sobriety.